Informed Consent Writing Tip Sheet

 Note: These elements are instance-specific, and their applicability is at the IRB’s discretion.
 To help streamline the review process, sponsors and sites should communicate with the IRB regarding the circumstances informing the addition or omission of these elements.

-- A statement that the particular treatment or procedure may involve risks to the participant (or to the embryo or fetus, if the participant is or may become pregnant) which are currently unforeseeable
+- A statement that the particular treatment or procedure may involve risks to the subject (or to the embryo or fetus, if the subject is or may become pregnant) which are currently unforeseeable

-- Any additional costs to the participant that may result from research participation
+- Any additional costs to the subject that may result from research participation

-- A statement that significant new findings developed during the course of the research which may relate to the participant’s willingness to continue participation will be provided to the participant
+- A statement that significant new findings developed during the course of the research which may relate to the subject’s willingness to continue participation will be provided to the subject

-- A statement that the participant’s biospecimens (even if identifiers are removed) may be used for commercial profit and whether the participant will/will not share in this commercial profit
+- For research regulated by the Common Rule: A statement that the subject’s biospecimens (even if identifiers are removed) may be used for commercial profit and whether the subject will/will not share in this commercial profit

-- A statement regarding whether clinically relevant research results, including individual research results, will be disclosed to participants, and if so, under what conditions
+- For research regulated by the Common Rule: A statement regarding whether clinically relevant research results, including individual research results, will be disclosed to subjects, and if so, under what conditions

-- For research involving biospecimens: Whether the research will (if known) or might include whole genome sequencing
+- For research regulated by the Common Rule: For research involving biospecimens, whether the research will (if known) or might include whole genome sequencing

 For more information on informed consent, review: 21 CFR 50.20, 21 CFR 50.25, 45 CFR 46.116, 45 CFR 46.117, ICH Good Clinical Practice (GCP), FDA Information Sheet: Informed Consent, OHRP Informed Consent FAQs, Belmont Report, PlainLanguage.gov, NCCN Informed Consent Language Database